What is Spirit?

 And Finally: The Soul

-When God breathed (the spirit) into the body of man he became a living being, soul.
+When God breathed (the spirit) into the body of man he became a living being, a soul.
 This is the seat of his ego, who he is.
 It is his nature, his intelligence, his memory, his character, and all his desires and fears.
 This is who he is and who you are.
 And, the way you become who you are largely depends on the way you (your soul) interacts with the natural world through your body and the spiritual world through your spirit.

 Someone who may be described as carnal or fleshly is mainly focused on the natural world and satisfying the soul’s “self” desires for happiness, health, success, longevity, safety, and all those things that bring comfort and security into one’s life.
 Even religion and the Bible may be used for such reasons.
 Many are not as interested in the heart of God for their lives today as they are focused on blessings for the present and for their eternal destiny (heaven or hell) in the age to come.
 This is simply the nature of the soul.
 The soul, ego, tends to be “I” centered—“ego-centric.”